espressif/idf-clion-plugin/README.md

 To flash the application you can select flash option from launch configuration and click `Run` button.
 To make sure that you are flashing on the correct port you can modify the env variables in flash configuration.
 To do that click on the arrow next to flash configuration from dropdown and click Edit.

 ![flash_edit.png](docs%2Freadme_images%2Fflash_edit.png) <br>
-From the next screen you can add an env variable as shown below for the port.
+From the next screen you can add an environment variable as shown below for the port.
 ![flash_port.png](docs%2Freadme_images%2Fflash_port.png)
 ### Serial Monitor
 The serial monitor for this version is still a work in progress.
 You cannot run it from the monitor option in